-The Exhausting, Exhilarating Task of Determining Articles of Impeachment
+Writing Articles of Impeachment Is Exhausting

 In fact, that’s exactly what happened.
 We had four articles of impeachment in the committee, and the House only passed two articles.

-Godfrey: Democrats are currently trying to decide if they should stick to Ukraine in the impeachment articles, or include other alleged Trump offenses like violations of the Emoluments clause.
-Were you thinking back then about folding in allegations that weren't related to the Starr report?
+Godfrey: Democrats are currently trying to decide if they should stick to Ukraine in the impeachment articles, or include other alleged Trump offenses like violations of the emoluments clause.
+Were you thinking back then about folding in allegations that weren’t related to the Starr report?

-Rogan: I not only was thinking about it, I was advocating for it.
+Rogan: I not only was thinking about it; I was advocating for it.
 I did not believe we should limit ourselves to the Starr report.
 In fact, I had very limited interest in the whole Lewinsky saga.
-Of course I knew that the president had committed perjury and obstructed justice to try to beat Paula Jones's lawsuit against him and I thought that should be included.
+Of course I knew that the president had committed perjury and obstructed justice to try to beat Paula Jones’s lawsuit against him, and I thought that should be included.
 But I thought that there were also bigger fish to fry.
-Clinton had various scandals unrelated to the Starr report and I felt we should do what the House Judiciary Committee did in 1973 and 1974: Open up hearings, give the president an opportunity to rebut the charges, bring in evidence, let his lawyers cross-examine the witnesses.
+Clinton had various scandals unrelated to the Starr report, and I felt we should do what the House Judiciary Committee did in 1973 and 1974: Open up hearings, give the president an opportunity to rebut the charges, bring in evidence, let his lawyers cross-examine the witnesses.
 But that was vetoed.

 Godfrey: Why?

 Rogan: Remember that the midterm elections happened in early November 1998.
 Speaker Gingrich had been predicting that we were going to pick up 20 or 30 seats.
-But not only did we not pick up 20 or 30 seats, we lost seats, and we came within a whisker of losing our majority.
+But not only did we not pick up 20 or 30 seats; we lost seats, and we came within a whisker of losing our majority.
 So there was a beaten-down sense among Republicans that this is a political loser.
 There was a major sense of making this thing just go away as quickly as possible.

 Godfrey: What was the experience like personally for you?